cirque-corp/Cirque_Gen6/Circular_Trackpad/README.md

 ## Overview

 These project show how to use the circular trackpads.
 These demos are for the Glidepoint Development Kit, the Red Board, 02-000620-00 Rev A02 or later.
 The dev kit supports up to two trackpads being used at the same time.
+Each of these projects requires the Teensy4_i2c_CRQMods library to be in the Arduino/libraries directory.

 ## The Code